Interstate 380 (Pennsylvania): Route description

 I-380 begins at an interchange with I-80 in the northeastern corner of Tunkhannock Township in Monroe County, heading north as a four-lane freeway.
-The road soon crosses into Tobyhanna Township and runs through forested areas in the Pocono Mountains with nearby development, passing west of the Kalahari Resort and Convention Center.
+The road soon crosses into Tobyhanna Township and runs through forested areas in the Pocono Mountains with nearby development, passing west of Kalahari Resorts and Conventions Poconos.
 The highway comes to an interchange with Pennsylvania Route 940 (PA 940) to the west of Pocono Summit.
 I-380 continues north and crosses into Coolbaugh Township, where it curves northwest and runs through dense forests.
 The road passes through part of Pennsylvania State Game Lands Number 127 before it comes to a northbound exit and southbound entrance at PA 423 near Tobyhanna.
 A short distance later, the highway comes to a southbound exit and northbound entrance serving the northern terminus of PA 611.
 Following this interchange, I-380 passes to the southwest of Tobyhanna Army Depot before it runs along the border between Pennsylvania State Game Lands Number 127 to the southwest and Gouldsboro State Park to the northeast.
 Farther northwest, the highway comes to a diamond interchange with the southern termini of PA 435 and PA 507 near Gouldsboro.

 Immediately after the PA 435/PA 507 interchange, I-380 passes through a small corner of Lehigh Township in Wayne County before it crosses the Lehigh River into Clifton Township in Lackawanna County.
 The highway continues through forested areas and curves to the north, passing a northbound weigh station and crossing into Covington Township.
 The freeway runs past a southbound weigh station and bends northwest again.
 The route curves back to the north into a mix of fields and woods and reaches a diamond interchange with PA 307.
 Past this interchange, I-380 curves north into the borough of Moscow and coming to a southbound exit and northbound entrance at PA 690.
 The roadway curves northwest and passes through a corner of Spring Brook Township before entering Roaring Brook Township, where it runs through forests with nearby development and comes to an interchange with I-84.

 At this point, I-84 and I-380 become concurrent, with the freeway using I-84's exit numbers and mileposts.
 The two routes continue north through forested areas in the Moosic Mountains, entering the borough of Dunmore and coming to a bridge over Roaring Brook and a Delaware-Lackawanna Railroad line.
 After this bridge, the highway curves northwest and comes to a southbound exit and northbound entrance with the northern terminus of PA 435.
 The freeway widens to six lanes and winds through the mountains before it comes to an interchange with Tigue Street, at which point it runs past commercial development.
 A short distance later, I-84 and I-380 both come to their termini at an interchange with I-81 and US 6, with the freeway merging onto northbound I-81/westbound US 6.